Azure/Real-Time-Transactions-Hackathon/README.md

 To run locally and debug using Visual Studio, open the solution file to load the projects and prepare for debugging.

-Before you can start debugging the Function App, make sure the newly created `local.settings.json` file is copied to the output directory.
+Before you can start debugging the Azure Function App, make sure the newly created `local.settings.json` file is copied to the output directory.
 To do this, right-click on the file in the Solution Explorer and select `Properties`.
 In the properties window, set the `Copy to Output Directory` property to `Copy always`..

 You are now ready to start debugging the solution locally.
 To do this, press `F5` or select `Debug > Start Debugging` from the menu.